 One of the distinctive features of Christianity is its emphasis on a creed, a summary statement of faith.
 The Latin term credo is often translated today as “I believe…” but it is important to remember that its literal meaning is, “I give my heart…” It is language of the heart, a profound expression of commitment, not simply a list of statements to which one gives intellectual assent.
 When the early church was being persecuted, commitment to the way of Christ was often dangerous, requiring true courage.

 Creeds came into use as part of the rite of baptism.
 In this rite of initiation, a man or woman would take off old clothes, put on new white baptismal clothing, and become a Christian by a ritual bath and the affirmation of commitment to the Christian faith.
 The credo or creed expressed that commitment.
-Among the oldest creeds of the church is the Apostles’ Creed, composed about 150 CE and used ritually at the time of Christian baptism, beginning, “I believe in God, the Father Almighty, creator of heaven and earth.
+Among the oldest creeds of the church is the Apostles’ Creed, composed about 150 CE and used ritually at the time of Christian baptism, and starts, “I believe in God, the Father Almighty, creator of heaven and earth.
 I believe in Jesus Christ, his only Son, Our Lord…” Through baptism, one was spiritually “born again.”
-While the term “born again” has acquired the resonance of a dramatic and often emotion-laden conversion in modern American Christianity, it has a much wider and older significance for the church.
-To be born again is what it means to be a baptized Christian.
+While the term “born-again” has acquired the resonance of a dramatic and often emotion-laden conversion in modern American Christianity, it has a much wider and older significance for the church.
+To be “born again” is what it means to be a baptized Christian.

 Through the ages, there have been many doctrinal controversies, but the act of confessing one’s faith has remained constant.
 For Christians to say “I believe…” is not only an articulation of fundamental doctrines, but also a personal commitment to the way of Christ.